Roasting Coffee In An Air Fryer Is Great But Only If You Do Not Want French Roast

 4. Roast for about 9 to 11 minutes.
 (More about the roasting times below.)

-5. When roasting a full basket, then open the lead at the 5-6 minute mark, stir the beans so that they roast more evenly.
+5. When roasting a full basket, then open the lead at the 5-6 minute mark, and stir the beans so that they roast more evenly.
 (If you are roasting a small amount, then you don’t need to stir.)

 6. When they’re finished roasting, immediately place the beans on a cool surface and let beans degas.
 An old but clean kitchen towel is best.